Senior Studio Sessions | How to Prepare | Jamie Solorio Studio

 These references are used to understand visual preferences and atmosphere rather than to recreate another photographer’s work exactly.

-You are welcome to explore the studio’s New Work portfolio for examples of the more artistic and experimental side of the studio’s visual approach
+You are welcome to explore the studio’s New Work portfolio for examples of the more conceptual and experimental side of the studio’s visual approach.

 Rest, Hydration and Preparation Matter